In a nutshell, I’m an award-winning blogger, freelance writer and author from Swansea.

 #3 – Swansea City Match of My Life (Pitch Publishing, August 2018)

 My third is also on Swansea City, although this time is a collection of stories told from the point of view of 16 iconic Swans players – all reliving their favourite games in a Swansea City shirt.
 This book includes a foreword from John Hartson.
-You can pre-order this book here.
+You can buy this book here.

 When I’m not writing books, the bulk of my day-to-day writing work is done for a variety of businesses around the world.
 I write articles, web copy, reviews, press releases and blog posts for businesses on a range of topics, from guitar and travel to software and technology.
 You can see my current client list here.
 I also write editorially for several newspapers and magazines on everything from food to sport.